 BLACVOICE DESIGN STUDIO

-Blacvoice Design is a multi-layered design studio and image-making practice specializing in creating books, identities, illustrations, print collateral, publications, short animations and videos, and designs for the screen and digital platforms.
-Blacvoice Design provides design services for educational institutions, non-profit organizations, and small businesses.
+Blacvoice Design is a multi-layered design studio and image-making practice specializing in books, identities, illustrations, print collateral, publications, short animations and videos, and designs for the screen and digital platforms.
+It also provides design services for educational institutions, non-profit organizations, and small businesses.

 Tasheka Arceneaux Sutton is a designer, educator, image-maker, type enthusiast, and writer.
-Tasheka is an Associate Professor of Design at the University of Texas at Austin and faculty in the MFA program in Graphic Design at Vermont College of Fine Arts.
+Tasheka is an associate professor of design at the University of Texas at Austin and a faculty member in the MFA program in graphic design at Vermont College of Fine Arts.
 Tasheka has previously taught graphic design at North Carolina State University, Southeastern Louisiana University, and Loyola Marymount University.

 Illustration and typography are significant in Tasheka's work, especially deconstructing letterforms, hand lettering, and typesetting.
 Typography is an area of design she is most passionate about outside of designing books.
 She is also interested in synthesizing analog and digital processes, especially making the tools she uses to create images nuanced and obscured.